Understanding Real Estate Tax Law

 County Property Tax

-Your local government collects real estate taxes for community projects and services such as emergency services, schools, and roads.
+Your local government collects real estate taxes to fund community projects and services, such as emergency services, schools, and roads.
 Those taxes reflect the assessed value of your land and its buildings.

-Local authorities determine property taxes, leading to varying costs based on your location.
+Local authorities set property taxes, resulting in varying costs depending on your location.
 A property appraiser assesses your property to determine the appropriate property tax.

 If you're dissatisfied with that assessment, you can challenge it.
 Estimates show, for instance, that 30-60% of properties in the United States are over-assessed.
 Talk to your county assessor or local real estate tax lawyer for details on challenging your assessment.